Welcome to the community page for Churches Together in Charlbury

 Please note that all five Charlbury Churches contribute and donations can be received from anyone.

-There are three United Services a year, in January for Christian Unity, in May for Christian Aid and in October for One World Week and they are hosted in rotation between the five denominations.
+There are four United Services a year, in January for Christian Unity, in May for Christian Aid, in August at the end of Holiday Club week and in October for One World Week and they are hosted in rotation between the five denominations.
 United Services are usually held at 9.45 am in St Mary's Church.
-This is convenient as the Catholics and Quakers can still attend their own services.
-On 22nd January the United Service was led by the Baptist Church at St Mary's Church for the Week of Prayer for Christian Unity 2017 and was themed 'Reconciliation'